honoreaa/Futures-MeanReversion/README.md

 To further enhance the strategy's performance and potentially improve the Sharpe Ratio (aiming for $\ge 2.0$), consider the following improvements:

+* **Overfitting & Look-Ahead Bias:** Overfitting can always be approved upon.
+Considering my annualized returns, I also assume that I have some slight look-ahead bias in my code.
+I will update this repo once I've fixed it.

 * **Parameter Optimization:** Systematically test different `entry_threshold`, `exit_threshold`, and `window` (for Z-score calculation) values to find the optimal combination that maximizes the Sharpe Ratio while maintaining robustness.

 * **Dynamic Hedge Ratio:** Instead of a single static beta for the entire period, consider using a rolling hedge ratio that adapts to changing market conditions.